blueag8/Super-Scholar/README.md

 You have your first copy of Super-Scholar.

 To run the development version in Gitpod use the command "python3 -m http.server 8000" (or which ever port you prefer).
-This will trigger a pop up that will ask you if you wish to expose the port
+This will trigger a pop up that will ask you if you wish to expose the port.
+Expose the port and on the additional modal click a selection to either "open preview" within Gitpod or "open in Browser".